noodlehaus/dispatch/README.md

 ```

 ## Site URL and Site Path
 In your app, you usually have a need to get your site's domain and your application's entire path.
 This can be setup by assigning a value to `site.url` in your config.
-Doing this will let you fetch its parts by calling `site_url($path_only = false)`.
+Doing this will let you fetch its parts by calling `site($pathonly = false)`.

 ```php
 <?php